• About Us

 Picture

-On Tuesday a $117,000 grant from New York's CVC Capital Partners is continuing to ensure each SqSm student has the laptop, calculator, noise canceling headphones, and tech tools they need to complete this semester of school on line and on time.
+$117,000 grant from New York's CVC Capital Partners continues to ensure each SqSm student has the laptop, calculator, noise canceling headphones, and tech tools they need to complete this semester of school on line and on time.

 Picture

-Ransom Gaymon, Teresa Miller, Cris Tejada and Matthew Stern tour SqSm future home at Philadelphia's Arlen Specter US Squash Center.
+SqSm Students Ransom Gaymon, Teresa Miller, Cris Tejada and SqSm Founder Matthew Stern tour SqSm future home at Philadelphia's Arlen Specter US Squash Center.

 December 10, 2020

-SquashSmarts is committed to learning, improving and becoming the best possible sports-based youth development organization it can be.
-In that effort, SquashSmarts formed a Committee on Diversity, Equity & Inclusion and we our pleased to announce the individuals leading our effort.
+SqSm is committed to learning, improving and becoming the best possible sports-based youth development organization it can be.
+To that end, and following a series of conversations and interviews with staff, alumni, parents and community members this Summer and Fall, SqSm is pleased to announce its Committee on Diversity, Equity and Inclusion lead by the following team members:

 Picture